 Generally speaking, advanced Japanese knowledge of natural science can be transferred to partner countries.
-On the other hand, that of social science cannot be transferred easily because it is inseparable from a society and context and Japanese experiences can be only used for just a reference.
+On the other hand, that of social science cannot be transferred easily because it is inseparable from society nor context and Japanese experiences can be only used for reference.
 Therefore, partner countries need to harness their own knowledge in making policies, structuring systems and promoting organizational and business improvement.